SinwanS/SOC-Automation/README.md

 # SOC Automation

+**Acknowledgment:** This project benefited greatly from the insights and tutorials provided by the YouTube channel [DFIR](https://www.youtube.com/@mydfir).
+Their comprehensive videos were invaluable in understanding and implementing the various components of the SOC Automation Lab.

 ## Objective

 The SOC Automation lab is to explore how automation enhances incident response, accelerates threat detection, and streamlines SOC workflows.
 Fully integrated SOAR solution incorporating Wazuh & TheHive for case management.